 While exploring these important monuments and memorials in Cumberland Valley include other military history attractions to round out your visit.

 Carlisle Barracks - The Carlisle Barracks was established in 1757 and is the second oldest Army post in the United States.
-The Barracks still has a Hessian Powder Magazine, built in 1777, on site.
+The Barracks still has a Hessian Powder Magazine, built in 1777, on-site.
 This historical location has an interesting past.
 Most notably, the site was burned by the Confederate Army in 1863 and later was the home of the controversial Carlisle Indian School.
 Famed athlete, Jim Thorpe, and 10,000 other American Indian children attended this school from 1879-1918.
 The Carlisle Barracks is now home to the prestigious U.S. Army War College.
-Take a self-guided tour of the barracks, brochures are available at the Cumberland Valley Visitors Center.
+Take a self-guided tour of the barracks.
+Booklets can be purchased at History on High.